Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 7. Sean Connery had to wear a hairpiece for all of his James Bond films because he began balding at the age of 21.

-8. Brad Pitt's first job was at an El Pollo Loco restaurant on Sunset Boulevard, where he had to dance in a chicken suit to attract customers.
+8. Brad Pitt's first job was at an El Pollo Loco restaurant on Sunset Boulevard in Los Angeles, where he had to dance in a chicken suit to attract customers.

 9. Rebel Wilson became an actress after she contracted malaria.
 While being treated for the disease, she hallucinated that she was a famous actress winning an Oscar, which inspired her to pursue her career.